nongvantinh/godot-engine-custom-builds/README.md

 ## Pre-requisite

 First, please note that the GitHub Runner offered by GitHub has a limited amount of RAM, and the number of cores (4 cores for free subscriptions) is insufficient for the goals of this project.
 When I attempted to use GitHub's runner, it failed to compile custom Clang and encountered issues at the linking stage.
-Additionally, when using the container to compile the Godot Engine, it took 3-4 hours, which is too long.
+Additionally, when using the container to compile the Godot Engine for Windows, it took 3-4 hours, which is too long.
 Eventually, if a running job takes too long, it will be terminated by GitHub.
-Therefore, hosting your own runner is required to use this project.
+GitHub Actions workflows have a maximum runtime limit of 6 hours.
+If a workflow exceeds this time, it will be automatically terminated.
+This applies to both scheduled workflows and those triggered by events like pushes or pull requests.
+Therefore, you must have your own machine in other to folow the steps below.

-The requirements for the machine that will be used as a GitHub runner are:
+The requirements for the machine that will be used are:

 - **RAM**: At least 16 GB
 - **Cores**: 8
 - **Threads**: 16
 - **OS**: Ubuntu 24.04

-Here are the details of the machine I use to host as a GitHub runner:
+Here are the details of the machine I use:

 ```
 System: